nuts-foundation/nuts-specification/rfc/rfc0XX-discovery-service.md

 If a server receives a retraction that references an unknown presentation it MUST respond with a 400 Bad Request response.
 The response MUST be a JSON error response describing the error.

-Clients processing a presentation retraction MUST remove the presentation indicated by `retract_jti`.
+Clients processing a retraction entry MUST remove the presentation indicated by `retract_jti`.

 ### 3.5 Error responses